-- The test run will be continued with the next parent test case or smart folder, i.e. the test case ‘CompleteDatabaseTest’
+The test run will continue with the next parent test case or smart folder.
+In our case, this is the test case CompleteDatabaseTest.

 Error behavior of setup/teardown regions

-- If one module fails in teardown it continues with the next module in teardown
+- If a module fails in the teardown region, the next module is run.